 - Iceland is a costly country to visit.

-- Iceland is the only place in the world you can stand on two continents at once.
+- Iceland is the only place in the world where you can stand on two continents simultaneously.
 In North America and EuroAsia.

 Good to know before you go

-- Tipping is not needed or expected in Iceland as it is included in your bill.
+- Tipping is not needed or expected in Iceland, as it is included in your bill.
 If you get excellent service, you can round up a bill.
-This includes not only restaurants but cab drivers, porters, bartenders, other service workers.
+This includes restaurants, cab drivers, porters, bartenders, and other service workers.
 Credit cards are accepted everywhere.

 - Always pack a swimsuit year round!
-Between the Blue Lagoon and all the Geothermal-heated pools and hot springs, you will to surely take a dip often.
-Icelandic people love their outdoor bathing year-round, which dates back to the Viking ages.
-It is basically volcanically heated pools, and they are scattered throughout Iceland.
+You will undoubtedly take a dip often between the Blue Lagoon and all the Geothermal-heated pools and hot springs.
+Icelandic people love outdoor bathing year-round, dating back to the Viking ages.
+It is volcanically heated pools and they are scattered throughout Iceland.